shyammvm/CodingLog/Problems/LinkedList/CopyListWithRandomPointer.md

 ## Solution

 ### 1. with O(n) space complexity using hashmap and 2 passes

+1. Clone nodes and interleave them
+    1. For each original node, create a copy and insert it right after the original.
+2. Assign random pointers
+    1. Now, for each original node curr, its copy is curr.next.
+    2.  curr.random.next will be the copied version of curr.random.
+3. Separate the two lists

+Example:
 ```python
 """
 # Definition for a Node.